When You Skip the Human Part

 1. Leading with assumptions is a trust killer

-In branding, first impressions aren’t just visual.
+In branding, first impressions are not just visual.
 They are emotional and behavioural.
-When you skip the part where you understand who someone is, you’re not just being dismissive, you’re sending a message that your version of their needs matters more than theirs.
+When you skip the part where you understand who someone is, you send a clear message that your version of their needs matters more than theirs.

 That’s not a pitch.
 That’s projection.